| But see my

 waves propagating in opposite directions of a lossless, nonuni-form

-a function of the characteristic impedance of signal line.
-The concept
+waves are a function of the characteristic impedance of signal line.
+The

-of two traveling waves is applied to a time--domain-scatterIng-parameters
+concept of two traveling waves is applied to a

 with nonlinear loads.